-The Senior Commission members originally selected resigned midway through the committee's process.
+One Senior Commission member originally selected resigned at the beginning of the committee's process.
+The other Senior Commission member unfortunately passed away before the committee's work was complete.
 The committee decided not to replace the Senior Commission members since only a few meetings remained and the committee was so far along in the process.